-You can do that by tapping on the profile then the Filter level (Adult, Teen, Kid).
+You can do that by tapping on the profile and then the Filter level (Adult, Teen, Kid).
 In the list of Apps and Categories, setting the YouTube app to Not Allowed should always block it.
-Unmanaged will always allow it and it won't show up in your History, Usage, or apply to Time Limits you’ve set up for that profile.
+Unmanaged will always allow it, and it won’t show up in your History, Usage, or apply to the Time Limits you’ve set up for that profile.

-An important note: Blocking just the Video category by setting it to Not Allowed won't block YouTube since apps take precedent over Circle's categories.
-Make sure to check your Off Times or Bedtimes are applying to the right days and times.
+An important note: Blocking just the Video category by setting it to Not Allowed won’t block YouTube since apps take precedence over Circle’s categories.
+Make sure to check that your Focus Times or Bedtimes are applying to the right days and times.

 3. Give it a few minutes.

-If you think YouTube is still allowed when you’ve just set it up to be “Now Allowed”, check it again in a few minutes.
-Circle manages outbound traffic to the Internet, but can't stop buffered content from loading still.
+If you think YouTube is still allowed when you’ve just set it up to be “Now Allowed,” check it again in a few minutes.
+Circle manages outbound traffic to the Internet but can’t stop buffered content from loading.
 Once the buffer runs out, YouTube should stop playing.

 If you’ve assigned any of your network devices to a managed profile (meaning not unmanaged or the “None” filter level), YouTube may still be accessible.
 Make sure any unknown or network devices are set to Unmanaged in your device list.
 You can also try connecting your Circle device over another internet connection.
 If you’re using Ethernet, try unplugging to use Wi-Fi only or vice versa.

-The beauty of managing YouTube through Circle’s parental controls is that you can adjust it’s availability whenever you want in just a few taps of your phone.
+The beauty of managing YouTube through Circle’s Parental Controls is that you can adjust its availability whenever you want with just a few taps of your phone.

-Or, if your kids need YouTube to be accessible in order to get their school work done from home, you can Unmanage the YouTube app to make it always available, even during Off Times or Pauses.
-Then, remove any temptation to roam away from school work by setting other Categories or Apps—like social media—to Not Allowed You can also create a new profile that has YouTube Allowed and assign devices to that during special times of the day.
+Or, if your kids need YouTube to be accessible to get their schoolwork done from home, you can Unmanage the YouTube app to make it always available, even during Focus Times or Pause.
+Remove any temptation to roam away from schoolwork by setting other Categories or Apps—like social media—to Not Allowed.
+You can also create a new profile that has YouTube Allowed and assign devices to that during special times of the day.
 Simply go to the Menu, then tap Add a Profile.

 Make filtering YouTube content simple with Circle

 Parenting is hard enough.
 Managing YouTube content through Circle makes things easy.
-Circle Home Plus puts all the tools you need to keep your kids safe online in one box.
+Circle Parental Controls puts all the tools you need to keep your kids safe online in one box.
 Try it out for yourself.